ewertonglucena/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     Connect-MgGraph -Scopes "User.ReadWrite.All"
     ```
     The Edge browser will open and you will be prompted to sign-in.
 Use the MOD Administrator account to connect.
 Accpet the permissions request; then close the browser window.
+**Note** - Do not attempt to call this API using a personal or guest account, it is only supported for work or school accounts.
+Create a separate account in your tenant with Global Administrator level for using in this PowerShell.

-5. To verify that you are connected and to see existing users, run:
+6. To verify that you are connected and to see existing users, run:

     ```
     Get-MgUser